 Blue wavelengths travel much better through water than red wavelengths.
 Light travels into the water and down to the bottom of the sea.
 The light that reaches the bottom has a much less red wavelength than the light at the surface.
 The light reflects off the bottom and travels back to the surface to reach our eyes.
 There is even less red.
 So the water looks even bluer.

 If you look at the ocean, the water is deeper, so the bottom is further down.
-The light travels further before reflecting off the bottom and coming back up, so the blue is more prominent.
+The light travels further before reflecting off the bottom and returning up, making the blue more prominent.
 In bottomless water, it appears quite a deep blue.
-In effect, the water is blue, but it takes a lot of water to see the color.
+The water is blue, but it takes a lot of water to see the color.

 Why don’t you see that it doesn’t look blue when you cup your hands and hold water in your hands?
 It’s because it’s not enough water.
 The effect is not visible in small water quantities, like the amount of water you hold in your hands.
-Here’s a neat fact if you took a gallon of water and stretched it out into a long thin tube and looked through the tube at one end, the water would look blue because you’re looking through enough water to get that effect.
+Here’s a neat fact: if you took a gallon of water stretched it out into a long, thin tube, and looked through the tube at one end, the water would look blue because you’re looking through enough water to get that effect.

 Some other factors can influence the effect.

 It might be suspended in the water like runoff from glaciers or things like that.
-In general, when you see a large body of water that appears very blue, it’s because the water’s chemical structure has caused it to absorb the red light, leaving the water looking blue.
+When you see a large body of water that appears very blue, its chemical structure causes it to absorb red light, leaving the water blue.
 If you have any other questions about the ocean, leave them in the comments below.

 Learn More: